Build instant-sync distributed applications

 }

-Every application is defined as a contract, a virtual backend with models
+Every application is defined as a Canvas

 .